jbakse/site_builder/content/substance_painter/index.md

 1. Download the [block.fbx](./block/block.fbx) model.
 2. Create a new Substance Painter project with the model.
-3. Create a fill layer on the box, explore setting the color, metallic, and smoothness values.
-4. Create a paint layer on the box, paint with different color, metallic, smoothness, and height values.
-5. Texture the block to look like a plastic six-sided die.
+3. Texture the block to look like a plastic six-sided die.

-Part 2:

-6. Texture the block to look like a clean concrete block.
+4. Texture the block to look like a clean concrete block.
-7. Texture the block to look like a dirty concrite block.
+5. Texture the block to look like a dirty concrete block.
-8. What else can you turn the block into?
+6. What else can you turn the block into?

-Part 3:

-9. Export your texture sets and load in unity.

 ## Challenge 2: Amanita Muscaria